enarjord/passivbot/README.md

 risk may be ascertained by the number of double downs funds allows

-given BTCUSDT with leverage of 100x and initial entry amount of 0.001, doubling down 9 times builds a position of 0.001 * 2**9 == 0.512
+given binance BTCUSDT with leverage of 100x and initial entry amount of 0.001, doubling down 9 times builds a position of 0.001 * 2**9 == 0.512

 at 20000 usd/btc, that requires margin of around 20000 * 0.512 / 100 == 102.4 usdt